LatticeQCD/AnalysisToolbox/docs/_sources/dataAnalysis/dataAnalysis.md.txt

 Data Analysis Modules
 =============

-The AnalysisToolbox contains many modules useful for general data analysis.
+The LatticeToolbox contains many modules useful for general data analysis.
 These include methods for computing jackknife and bootstrap error bars for arbitrary functions of data, as well as methods for curve fitting and wrappers for plotting.